-- (c) Zones 2 and 3 only apply to employees who live further than 50Kms from their place of work. - (d) There shall exist zone borders at both 50kms, 100kms and 150kms from the business address where the employee is engaged.
-The business address where the employee is engaged will be the address listed in definitions under 'Employer' or by written agreement with the Union.

-- (e) At the commencement of the project the radial distance from the business address to the project will be calculated. - (f) Employees will be paid the corresponding travel allowance based on the zone the project is located in relative to the business address where they are engaged.
-Appendix 2 contains visual representation to enable easier understanding of this clause. - (g) In the event that the Employer supplies a vehicle for travelling to and from work to the employee the amount of travel paid for zone 2 and 3 will be the difference between the relevant zone travelled too and the amount due from zone one.
-This shall be considered payment for distant travel. - (h) No employee will be worse off, than they were directly prior to certification, due to the implementation of this clause. - (i) For clarity the fares and travel allowance under the applicable awards will not apply.
-The allowances for being sent to multiple jobs in a day as listed in Appendix 2 will continue to apply. - (j) Apprentices shall receive the following percentage of the amount detailed above:
+- (c) There shall exist zone borders at both 50kms and 100kms from the Project address where the employee is engaged.
+The Project address where the employee is engaged will be the address listed in definitions under 'Employer' or by written agreement with the Union. - (d) A Non-Local employee located greater than 100kms from the Project address will be eligible for the provision of reasonable board and lodgings (including Camp accommodation) in accordance with Clause 37.5 below. - (e) Non-Local employees will be eligible for payment of daily fares and travel (zone 1) for travel between the employer provided accommodation and the Project. - (f) Local employees (under 100km) will be paid the corresponding travel allowance based on the zone where the Employee resides in relative to the project address where they are engaged. - (g) In the event that the Employer supplies a vehicle for travelling to and from work to the employee the amount of travel paid for zone 2 will be the difference between zone 2 and the amount due from zone one. - (h) For clarity the fares and travel allowance under the applicable awards will not apply. - (i) Apprentices shall receive the following percentage of the amount detailed above:

 Stage Percentage Stage Percentage

-1st 75% 3rd 90%
+1 st 75% 3rd 90%

-2nd 85% 4th 95%
+2 nd 85% 4th 95%